 Katya De los Rios

-Katya currently works as an adjunct professor in the community college and Cal State University systems.
+Katya is a professor of economics at East Los Angeles College (ELAC).
 As an immigrant and an educator, she is passionate about the importance of community and how one person can make a difference.
 Read more about Katya, here.